photoprism/photoprism-docs/docs/user-guide/backups/index.md

 SQLite, config, cache, thumbnail and sidecar files are saved in [the *storage* folder](../../getting-started/docker-compose.md#photoprismstorage).
 As with the *originals* folder, the exact path on your computer [depends on your configuration](../../getting-started/config-options.md#storage).

 We recommend that you back up this folder as well so that you don't need to recreate the thumbnails and have a complete backup of your configuration.
 As for the *originals* folder, you can use any standard file backup utility to do this.

+!!! example ""
+    Depending on the [resources available to us](https://photoprism.app/kb/oss), a future version may include additional features so that you do not have to rely on external tools to perform file backups and can use a web interface.